DhRuva-1509/PRAXES-Coding-Challenge/README.md

 ### 1. Clone the Repository

-git clone
+- git clone
-cd backend
+- cd backend

 ### 2. Build and Run with Docker Compose
-docker-compose up –build
+- docker-compose up --build

 This single command will:
 - Build the Spring Boot application